-During the internship, I plan to work on the application for Colombia.
-In particular, I am planning to measure the progress during the internship with two deliverables.
-The first deliverable consists of obtaining robust reduced-form empirical evidence by leveraging the policy changes of the 1986 reform, where the sales taxes of the manufacturing sector were increased for some industries, but reduced for others.
+The first step consists of obtaining robust reduced-form empirical evidence about cost overreporting changes due to a policy reform.
+In 1986, there was a tax policy reform that increased sales taxes for certain industries in the manufacturing sector while reducing them for others.
 Sales taxes were only targeted at the manufacturing sector and they varied by industry.
 Before the reform, some industries were taxed at six percent while others were at f ifteen percent.
 The 1986 reform increased those paying the preferential rate to ten percent, and those paying the high rate were reduced to ten percent.

-The second deliverable is to obtain estimates of tax evasion and corrected estimates of the production function and productivity at the firm level.
-Having established robust evidence about cost overreporting changes due to policy changes, the natural next step would be to obtain the estimates at the firm level.
+The second step is to obtain estimates of tax evasion and corrected estimates of the production function and productivity at the firm level.
+In this step I plan to obtain the estimates at the firm level.
 With the results at hand, I would be able to compare with previous results.
 This is relevant because it will help us understand better how cost-overreporting affects our measures of productivity at the firm level but also at the aggregate level.
-It is also relevant from a resource misallocation perspective, what portion of the spread of the productivity distribution can be explained by mismeasurement?
+It is also relevant from a resource misallocation perspective; this strategy will allow me to calculate the portion of the spread of the productivity distribution that can be explained by mismeasurement.

-Additionally, the plan is to also have estimates for Mexico and Ecuador.
-Why?
-Because both of these countries have administrative data which I plan to use to validate the method’s effectiveness.
-In particular for Mexico, one interesting application would be to evaluate the effect of the electronic invoice on cost overreporting in the manufacturing sector.
-The survey Encuesta Anual de la Manufactura (EAM) provides information that I will use for this purpose.
-I am currently in the process of requesting access to the microdata at the INEGI center in Mexico City.
+I look forward to an in-person internship to have the opportunity to interact with the researchers at the DGIE.
+For additional information on my application or my work, please feel free to contact me or my main advisor, Professor Salvador Navarro snavarr@uwo.ca.